brnkath/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-Project to build an ETL pipeline using Python, Pandas, and PostGresSQL
+Project to build an ETL pipeline using Python, Pandas, and PostgresSQL

 Contributors: Lan Nguyen, Angela Gosewehr, Jacob Anderson, and Brian Kath